VincentVTran/PiAgent/README.md

 ## HomeServer
 #### Component Overview
-- pi-agent-controller-processor = gRPC server hosted on a k8 cluster that interacts with pi-agent
+- pi-gateway = gRPC server hosted on a k8 cluster that interacts with pi-controller
-- pi-agent = gRPC client that is installed onto raspberry pi.
+- pi-controller = gRPC client that is installed onto raspberry pi.
 Purpose is to listen to controller and handles on-system functionalities

 #### To init mod (Fresh build)
 ```go mod init github.com/vincentvtran/genagent```